Arya-AD/Image-Classifier-AI-PND/README.md

 # Image-Classifier-AI-PND
+## AI Programming with Python Project

-In this project, we'll train an image classifier to recognize different species of flowers.
+In this project, we'll develop code for an image classifier built with PyTorch, to recognize different species of flowers, and train it.
+Then convert it into a command line application.